SoumyaShreeram/Analyzing_spectra_with_ML/README.md

-# MLGravitationalLensing
+# Classifying spectra using Machine Learning
-This repository contains the work done as part of the TPVI Master's project.
-The aim is to effectively use machine learning tools to study irregular, gravitationally lensed spectra using the SDSS data.
+This repository contains the work done as part of the TPVI Master's project at EPFL.
+The ultimate aim is to use machine learning tools to study irregular, gravitationally lensed spectra using the data from the SDSS eBOSS survey.